A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 The earlier paper \cite{McPhailSnyderAlgebra} focuses on the representation theory underlying this construction and the relevant geometric braiding.
 This paper focuses on the still-nontrivial problem of turning this braiding into a tangle invariant.
 Our goal is to explain how to understand the algebraic methods of \cite{McPhailSnyderAlgebra} in terms of Chern-Simons theory and hyperbolic geometry.
-In the process we use an improved procedure \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation} for determining the octahedral coordinates, which makes it much easier to handle a number of technical issues. \note{ The main problem is that the octahedral coordinates are only defined away from certain singular configurations: it is much easier to work with Wirtinger presentations that are always well-defined and determine the octahedral parameters from these.
-This avoids using the generic biquandle factorizations of \textcite{Blanchet2018}. }
+In the process we use an improved procedure \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation} for determining the octahedral coordinates, which makes it much easier to handle a number of technical issues. \note{ The main problem is that the octahedral coordinates are only defined away from certain singular configurations which need to be avoided.
+It is much easier to work with Wirtinger presentations that are always well-defined and determine the octahedral parameters from these.
+The approach used here avoids the generic biquandle factorizations of \textcite{Blanchet2018}. } Another difficulty in \cite{McPhailSnyderAlgebra} is keeping track of log-colorings and log-longitudes of tangle diagrams.
+Here we use a different description of the \(\qgrplong\)-modules assigned to points that allows us to either eliminate the log-parameters or incorporate them into a choice of basis.
+To do this we use the natural action of the Weyl algebra on spaces of quasi-periodic functions, a version of the Schr\"{o}dinger representation.

-While the representation theory of \(\qgrplong\) is key to our construction, it is not necessary to understand it deeply to read this paper.
-In \cref{sec:algebras} we sketch the algebraic background and cite the relevant theorems of \cite{McPhailSnyderAlgebra}, but one can understand our construction with only the statements of the theorems and some basic facts about categories of modules over Hopf algebras.